lldzlldz/nnUNet/readme.md

 Note that these commands simply execute python scripts.
 If you installed nnU-Net in a virtual environment, this environment must be activated when executing the commands.
-You can see what scripts/functions are executed by checking the project.scripts in the [pyproject.toml](../pyproject.toml) file.
+You can see what scripts/functions are executed by checking the project.scripts in the [pyproject.toml](pyproject.toml) file.

 All nnU-Net commands have a `-h` option which gives information on how to use them.

-#Training

 # Information